tekd/academy-website/README.md

 This is the **new** GovLab Academy website.

-The old site, which will be deprecated soon but is still currently live at govlabacademy.org, is at [govlabacademy/govlabacademy.github.io](https://github.com/govlabacademy/govlabacademy.github.io).
+The old site was at [govlabacademy/govlabacademy.github.io](https://github.com/govlabacademy/govlabacademy.github.io).

 ## Requirements